 Hats are allowed at school.
 Hats can only be worn outside.
+Hats must be worn with the bill forward.
 Hats may not be shared with others for health reasons.

 Consequences of violations to the Dress Code

 The student will be warned verbally about a violation to the Dress Code.
 If the student ignores the warning, citations may be issued for willful disobedience and defiance of authority.
 Students may be required to sit in the office during recess and/or class time if they dress or style their hair and/or make-up inappropriately.
 The normal progression of interventions will be followed.